James231/GoogleAppScript-UsefulScripts/ContactForm/README.md

 ## Important Values to Change

 The code you need is within the `ContactForm.js` file in this directory.
+(Unless you want to use ReCaptcha in which case see the section at the end)

 When copying the code into Google Drive make sure you set the following values at the top of the file: